-- Disrespectful behaviour towards you or others, including dismissiveness, condescension, or belittling comments. - Excessive jealousy, possessiveness, or attempts to control your actions, decisions, or relationships with others.
+- Disrespectful behaviour towards you or others, including dismissiveness, condescension, or belittling comments. - Excessive jealousy, possessiveness, or attempts to control your actions, decisions, or relationships with others. - Difficulty in expressing feelings, constant misunderstandings, or unwillingness to discuss important issues openly and honestly. - Using guilt, threats, or other tactics to influence your decisions or behaviour. - Encouraging you to distance yourself from friends, family, or support networks, making you reliant solely on the relationship for emotional support. - Constant suspicion without valid reasons, checking your phone or social media without permission, or accusing you of dishonesty. - Frequent mood swings, anger outbursts, or emotional instability. - Ignoring your personal boundaries, whether physical, emotional, or financial. - Refusal to address or work on recurring problems, leading to a cycle of unresolved conflicts.

-- Difficulty in expressing feelings, constant misunderstandings, or unwillingness to discuss important issues openly and honestly. - Using guilt, threats, or other manipulative tactics to influence your decisions or behavior. - Making you responsible for their emotional state. - Encouraging you to distance yourself from friends, family, or support networks (claiming they are harmful or unhealthy for you), making you entirely dependent on the relationship for emotional support. - Constant suspicion without valid reasons, checking your phone or social media with or without your consent, or accusing you of dishonesty. - Ignoring your personal boundaries, whether physical, emotional, or financial. - Refusal to address or work on recurring problems, leading to a cycle of unresolved conflicts. - Physical or Verbal Abuse: Any form of physical violence, threats, or verbal abuse should never be tolerated. - Tracking movements and monitoring who you go out with - Calling or messaging repeatedly - Dictating what clothes to wear and what not to wear - Trying to change personal grooming habits (e.g., "You look better without makeup," "Black hair suits you more," etc.) - Using the silent treatment as punishment (ignoring or disappearing for hours or days after an argument)
+- Physical or Verbal Abuse: Any form of physical violence, threats, or verbal abuse should never be tolerated.